 Understanding Norwegian Cruise Line's Unusual Options Activity

-Shares of Norwegian Cruise Line (NYSE:NCLH) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $25.76.
+Norwegian Cruise Line (NYSE:NCLH) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $25.32 following the option alert.

 - Option Type: SWEEP